titman/LCPhotoBrowser/README.md

 ###Features
  * It supports multiple photos.
- * It supports zoom with gestures.
+ * It supports zoom and gestures.
  * It supports GIF.
  * It supports thirdparty cache component.
  * Delete and insert photos.
  * Long press gesture.
  * It supports custom additional views.
+ * Custom UI style support.

 ###Preview